 PEG, polyethylene glycol, polyethylene, polyoxyethylene, oxynol, or words ending in the letters “eth,” such as myreth, oleth, laureth, ceteareth.

 You won’t ever see the cancer-causing compound 1,4-dioxane on a label, but the aforementioned ingredients are often contaminated with 1,4-dioxane during the manufacturing process, according to the Organic Consumer Association.

 Protect yourself and your family from harmful additives.
 Read the ingredient labels and then choose natural bath and body products from Two Little Blackbirds.
 Pure.
 Simple.
 Luxurious.

-One Response to “Things you will never see in our soap…”
+2 Responses to “Things you will never see in our soap…”